ckswilliams/modOpenREM/docs/charts.rst

 All chart types
 ===============

-Filtering using `Acquisition protocol` forces OpenREM to use a much slower method of querying the database for chart data.
+For any study- or request-based charts, filtering using `Acquisition protocol` forces OpenREM to use a much slower method of querying the database for chart data.
 Where possible avoid filtering using this field, especially when viewing a large amount of data.

 ==========
 Bar charts